DarkGhostHunter/Laraload/README.md

 Version 2.1.0 and onward ignores non-existent files by default.
 This may work for files created by Laravel at runtime and actively cached by Opcache, but that on deployment are absent, like [real-time facades](https://laravel.com/docs/facades#real-time-facades).

-You can disable this for any reason, but is recommended leaving it alone unless you know what you're doing (and why).
+You can disable this for any reason, which will throw an Exception if any file is missing, but is recommended leaving it alone unless you know what you're doing.

 ### Include & Exclude directories